Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 Once the data generator/data source starts sending events, the pipeline starts getting hydrated and the different components of the solution start kicking into action following the commands issued by the Data Factory.
 The pipeline progress can be monitored using one or more of the following options:
 #### 1. **Check input data in Azure Table Storage and Azure SQL Database**
 The Stream Analytics job writes aggregated incoming data to table storage and SQL database.
 To check this, first click on the [deployments in CIS](https://start.cortanaintelligence.com/Deployments?type=anomalydetectionpcsv2) to see the deployed solution and then on the resource group which takes you to [Azure management portal](https://portal.azure.com/).
-Once there, click on **Tables**.
+Once there, click on the storage account that starts with "stg" and click on **Tables**.
 In the next panel, check if you see the two tables **"asaEgressPartitions"** and **“asaEgress”**. for this, you can also use tools like [Azure Storage Explorer](http://storageexplorer.com/).
 If you see these tables and data, it indicates that the raw data is successfully being stored in table storage.
 You can also check the SQL database by and locating your database(ex: demo123456db) and connecting to it using the SQL server username and password provided on the CIS portal.
 Once connected, you can check **“AdditionalInfo”** table for records populated by the Stream Analytics Job (e.g. “select count(*) from AdditionalInfo”).

 #### 2. **Check the results output data from Azure SQL Database**
-The pipeline writes the scored results (e.g. alerts and anomaly scores detected using Machine Learning API) into SQL Database table named **“AdScoreResults”**. *You might have to wait for ~15 minutes for the output data to appear in table.* Here, you can query for the number of rows (e.g. "select count(*) from AdScoreResults") which should increase perodically in a functioning solution.
+The pipeline writes the scored results (e.g. alerts and anomaly scores detected using Machine Learning API) into SQL Database table named **“AdScoreResults”**. *You might have to wait for ~15 minutes for the output data to appear in table.* Here, you can query for the number of rows (e.g. "select count(*) from AdScoreResults") which should increase periodically in a functioning solution.

 #### 3. **Check Azure Data Factory dashboard.**
 The Azure Data Factory service orchestrates the movement and processing of data.
 You can access the data factory(ex: demo12345adf) from the resource group on [Azure management portal](https://portal.azure.com/).
 The data factory datasets will show errors initially if the data is not being streamed to the pipeline.
 These can be ignored and will go away once the data appears on the input (Refer step 1 above).
 More info on monitoring and managing the ADF pipeline can be found  [here](https://azure.microsoft.com/en-us/documentation/articles/data-factory-monitor-manage-pipelines/).